List of UK top-ten singles in 1970: Multiple entries

 One-hundred and twenty-two singles charted in the top 10 in 1970, with one-hundred and twelve singles reaching their peak this year.

 Nineteen artists scored multiple entries in the top 10 in 1970.
 Elvis Presley and The Jackson 5 shared the record for most top 10 hits in 1970 with four hit singles each.

 Christie was one of a number of artists with two top-ten entries, including the number-one single "Yellow River".
 Andy Williams, The Dave Clark Five, Gerry Monroe, Marmalade and Stevie Wonder were among the other artists who had multiple top 10 entries in 1970.

 Chart debuts

-Fifty-one artists achieved their first top 10 single in 1970, either as a lead or featured artist.
+Fifty artists achieved their first top 10 single in 1970, either as a lead or featured artist.
 Of these, five went on to record another hit single that year: Chairmen of the Board, Chicago, Christie, Gerry Monroe and White Plains.
 The Jackson 5 had three other entries in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.